A Scalable FPGA Architecture With Adaptive Memory Utilization for GEMM-Based Operations

 Speeds up AI by making computer chips work together.

-Makes computers learn faster and use less power.
+Makes AI run faster and use less power.